Puerto Rican Nationalist Party insurgency: San Juan Nationalist revolt

 The rebels also attacked the capital of Puerto Rico, San Juan, in the San Juan Nationalist revolt, on October 30, 1950.
 The San Juan uprising's main objective was to attack "La Fortaleza" (the governor's mansion) and the United States Federal Court House Building in Old San Juan.
 Four Nationalists died during the attempt: Raimundo Díaz Pacheco, Domingo Hiraldo Resto, Carlos Hiraldo Resto and Manuel Torres Medina.
 In the incident known as the Gunfight at Salon Boricua, Vidal Santiago Díaz, Albizu Campos' barber, was attacked by 40 police officers and guardsmen.
 The incident happened at Santiago Díaz's barbershop, "Salon Boricua", located in the Santurce neighborhood of San Juan.
 The gunfight was broadcast live over the radio to the Puerto Rican public.

 Naranjito Incident

 José Antonio Negrón, a World War II veteran, led the revolt in Naranjito and Nationalists who attacked the police.
 Afterward, they retreated to the nearby forests and mountains and formed a guerrilla group.
 They continued to raid several locations until November 6, when the National Guard arrived and attacked the house where the group was staying.
 Negrón escaped to Corozal, where he was arrested on November 10.
-The Nationalist Insurrection in Puerto Rico ended at Naranjito.
+The Nationalist uprising in Puerto Rico ended at Naranjito.